 Parameters Description Connections Settings of the connections.
 Connection list List of defined connections to PLCs.
 Net address Each connection is assigned a network address.
 This must correspond to the settings in the Net address property of the variable definition.
+CPU Typ Selection of the CPU type from the drop-down list: Default: HeaderOxO3FF, on redundancyOxO3DO Property IP address (secondary) is available. ▶ CPU1: Header 0x03E0 ▶ CPU2: Header 0x03E1 ▶ CPU3: Header 0x03E2 ▶ CPU4: Header 0x03E3 Note: When selecting a special CPU type, the property IP address (secondary) is not available.
 Connection name Name of the connection as it is displayed in the connection list.
 IP address Address of the PLC.
 Port Port address of PLC.
 This is entered in the programming software for the MELSEC Q PLC in hexadecimal form.
 This must correspond to the address in the PLC.
 IP address (secondary) IP address for redundancy.
-If this field is filled out and the the Q Protocol (on page 17) is used, the driver attempts to connect itself to this address after each unsuccessful establishment of a connection.
+If this field is filled out and the Q Protocol (on page 17) is used, the driver attempts to connect itself to this address after each unsuccessful establishment of a connection.
 It remains on this alternative address once the connection has successfully been established until this is no longer reachable or Runtime is restarted.

+Note: Only available, if Default was selected as a CPU type.
 Port (secondary) Port for secondary IP address.
 This is entered in the programming software for the MELSEC Q PLC in hexadecimal form.
 This must correspond to the address in the PLC.
 New Establishes a new connection.
 Delete Deletes highlighted connection from the list.
 Edit Opens highlighted connection for editing.
 Save Accepts all changes for edited connection and closes editing option.
-Reject Discards all changes for edited connection and closes editing option.
+Undo Discards all changes for edited connection and closes editing option.
 Ping Sends a ping to the IP address that is configured for this connection.
 Allows the connection to the device to be tested.
-If the ping is concluded with a negative response, check the IP address and check to see if the device is online.
-OK Applies all changes in all tabs and closes the dialog.
+If the ping is concluded with a negative response, check the IP address and check to see if the device is online. ок Applies all changes in all tabs and closes the dialog.
 Cancel Discards all changes in all tabs and closes the dialog.
 Help Opens online help.